Raptyyy/rapty_ac_vr_guide/README.md

 - [NeckFX LUA script](https://www.overtake.gg/downloads/neckfx-lua-script-vr-stabilize.65087) more basic, static script.

 ### Smart Mirror
-"**Custom render distance"** enable it and set the distance to 400 meters if you use High Quality mirrors in video settings, helps with performance.
+**Custom render distance** `enabled` and set the distance to 400 meters if you use High Quality mirrors in video settings, helps with performance.
-"**Real mirrors**" highly recommended in VR, makes the mirrors change perspective based on your head movement also lets you adjust mirror positioning through the "Mirrors" app in-game
+**Real mirrors** highly recommended in VR, makes the mirrors change perspective based on your head movement also lets you adjust mirror positioning through the "Mirrors" app in-game
-- "**Active**" enabled of course
+- **Active** `enabled`
-- "**Alter FOV**" set based on your preference, I have it off
+- **Alter FOV** set based on your preference, I have it `disabled`
-- "**Refresh rate per frame**" set to Update single reflection per frame for best performance, can look a little laggy on lower refresh rate headsets, try higher if needed.
+- **Refresh rate per frame** set to` Update single reflection per frame` for best performance, can look a little laggy on lower refresh rate headsets, use higher if needed.

 ### Weather FX
-"**Weather style**" this should be set to either Pure Gamma or Pure LCS, Gamma is better performance wise as of now but LCS will produce a more natural image.
+**Weather style** this should be set to either `Pure Gamma` or `Pure LCS`, Gamma is better performance wise as of now but LCS will produce a more natural image (Can have various issues).
-"**Replace YEBIS with lightweight alternative**" helps a lot to reduce the performance impact of post-processing, does not work with some pp filters like C13.
+**Replace YEBIS with lightweight alternative** `enabled`, helps a lot to reduce the performance impact of post-processing, does not work with some pp filters like C13.
-"**Automatically guess white reference point**" This can make the UI very bright when using Pure, disable it.
+**Automatically guess white reference point** This can make the UI very bright when using Pure, `disable` it.

 ### Mode Tweaks VR:
 Make sure the extension is enabled (Active)
-"**Single Pass Stereo**" Highly recommend to enable this, helps a lot with CPU load, can cause certain Pure effects to not work.
+**Single Pass Stereo** Highly recommend to `enable` this, helps a lot with CPU load, can cause certain Pure effects to not work.
 Might work for AMD GPUs too.
-"**Single YEBIS pass"** makes post processing slightly less demanding to run, enable for performance if needed, can cause certain Pure effects to not work.
+**Single YEBIS pass** makes post processing slightly less demanding to run, `enable` for performance if needed, can cause certain Pure effects to not work.
-"**Nvidia VRS**" also known as Foveated rendering ([What is Foveated Rendering?](#8-what-is-foveated-rendering)) is probably the most important performance tweak for VR, however only works for Nvidia GPUs.
+**Nvidia VRS** also known as Foveated rendering ([What is Foveated Rendering?](#8-what-is-foveated-rendering)) is probably the most important performance tweak for VR, however only works for Nvidia GPUs.
 If you want to use Nvidia VRS:
-- "**Nvidia VRS**" enabled
+- **Nvidia VRS** `enabled`
-- "**VRS preset**" Custom
+- **VRS preset** `Custom`
-- "**VRS rate"** High performance, can set to Highest performance if you need every bit of performance but it will be more visible.
+- **VRS rate** `High performance`, can set to Highest performance if you need every bit of performance but it will be more visible.
-- "**VRS detailed area**" Balanced, set it to wide if you use a Quest 3 or Pico 4 as they will show foveated rendering more clearly.
+- **VRS detailed area** `Balanced`, set it to `Wide` if you use a Quest 3 or Pico 4 as they will show foveated rendering more clearly.
-You can also test using the "VRS preset" presets but they seem to be made for Pimax headsets.
+You can also test using the "VRS preset" presets.

-"**Corners masking optimization**" Recommended to keep this one enabled, helps with performance but will create a black area around the VR image in the game window
+**Corners masking optimization** Recommended to keep this one `enabled`, helps with performance but will create a black area around the VR image in the game window
-"**Custom VR HUD rendering**" recommended to keep this enabled as it makes the HUD work better in VR
+**Custom VR HUD rendering** recommended to keep this `enabled` as it makes the HUD work better in VR

 ## 7. OpenComposite and OpenXR Toolkit
 OpenComposite allows you to play SteamVR games without actually needing SteamVR, it is highly recommended for users wanting more performance.